-- Asking the same questions over and over again
+- Asking the same questions or telling the same stories repeatedly

 - Not being able to follow directions

 - An impaired concept of time

 - Confusing or failing to recognize/remember people and places

 - Not taking care of oneself or one’s home (eating poorly, not bathing or being unsafe)

 - Difficulty communicating with others

 - Changes in one’s attention span and ability to focus

 Although it is increasingly common in elderly individuals, dementia is a serious medical condition and not a normal part of the aging process.
 The above symptoms may come on slowly and be very subtle at first.
 However, even one of these cognitive issues can have serious real-world consequences, like making it difficult for a senior to pay their bills on time, manage and attend appointments, keep a household in order, feed themselves, or socialize with family and friends.